-a.
+- a.
 By accepting our offer, you agree to abide by our Academic Regulations (which cover, amongst other matters, assessment, academic progression and awards) and also our student policies and procedures (see paragraph 23).
-We reserve the right to make changes to our regulations, policies and procedures and to introduce additional documents (normally before the start of a year of study but, where necessary, at other times) where they benefit students or are necessary because of changes in law, regulatory or funder requirements, or they reflect good practice or aid clarification.
-We will let you know where any changes are made.

-- b.
-New requirements which you must comply with may be introduced, or changes to existing requirements you must comply with may be made, where they are imposed by law or a third party (e.g. an accrediting professional body) or they reflect current good practice.
-We will give you notice of any which apply to you.
-If there are particular requirements for your programme that you must comply with, they will be specified in our offer letter. - c.
+We reserve the right to make changes to our Academic Regulations, policies and procedures and to introduce additionaldocuments (normally before the start of each year of study but, where necessary, at other times) where they benefit students or are necessary because of changes in law, regulatory or funder requirements, or they reflect good practice or aid clarification.
+We will let you know where any changes are made. - b.
+If there are any vaccination or other requirements which are imposed by the UK Government, the National Health Service or other applicable health or regulatory bodies and which apply to students studying your programme, then you must comply with those requirements to remain on the programme (see your offer letter). - New requirements which you must comply with may be introduced, or changes to existing requirements you must comply with may be made, where they are imposedby law or a third party (e.g. an accrediting professional body) or they reflect currentgood practice.
+We will give you notice of any new or modified requirements which apply to you. - c.
 If you are studying one of our programmes which leads to registration with a professional body (as listed in Appendix A of our Fitness to Practise Procedure): - a. any concerns about your fitness to practice will be considered under our Fitness to Practise Procedure; and - b. in addition to our Rules and Regulations, you must also comply with the Rules and Regulations of the applicable professional body. - d.
 The qualification you leave with will depend on the level of your programme, the credits/marks you obtain and the threshold of classification you reach as set out in our Academic Regulations for Taught Programmes/Academic Regulations for Research Programmes - e.
 Assessment outcomes are confirmed by Assessment Boards.
 You may submit an academic appeal against a decision reached by an Assessment Board, but specified grounds and time limits apply (see Academic Appeals Procedure).
 If you submit an appeal, you may be prevented from progressing on your programme pending the outcome.
-If your appeal is unsuccessful and the delay means you have to resume your programme in the next year of study, you must pay the difference between the tuition fees you have already paid and the tuition fees which are payable by other students taking the programme in that year of study. - f.
-Ideally you should read all of the applicable rules, regulations, policies and procedures (see paragraph 23) before you accept an offer but, because there is a lot of information for you to absorb (some of which you may only need to know at a later stage or some of which may never be relevant to you), we have tried to identify both in these Terms and Conditions and in 'Key Facts about Fees', the key points you need to know and to signpost more detailed information so you can find it if needed. - g.
+If your appeal is unsuccessful and the delay means you have to resume your programme in the next year of study, you must pay the difference between the tuition fees you have already paid and the tuition fees which are payable by other students taking the programme in that year of study.

+- f.
+Ideally you should read all of the applicable rules, regulations, policies and procedures (see paragraph 23) before you accept an offer but, because there is a lot of information for you to absorb (some of which you may only need to know at a later stage or some of which may never be relevant to you), we have tried to identify both in these Terms and Conditions and in (Key Facts about Fees, the key points you need to know and to signpost more detailed information so you can find it if needed. - g.
 We have a duty of care to our staff, students, visitors and others involved with University activities who may come into contact with our students and a duty to safeguard children and vulnerable adults who may be on campus.
-For this reason, we require all of our students to disclose the following once they have accepted an offer of a place:

-- any relevant unspent criminal convictions; and - any investigation or charges brought against you by the Police as a result of your alleged criminal conduct.
+For this reason, we require all of our students to disclose the following once they have accepted an offer of a place: - any relevant unspent criminal convictions; and - any investigation or charges brought against you by the Police as a result of your alleged criminal conduct.